 What distinguishes Pumble from other apps, among other things, are free unlimited users and chat history.
 You don’t have to worry about storage either — Pumble offers you 10GB of free storage space per workspace.

-If you need peace and quiet to focus on your work, you can easily set DND mode, and you won’t receive notifications in the time slot you choose.
+If you need peace to focus on your work, you can easily set DND mode, and you won’t receive notifications in the time slot you choose.

 Not everything can be solved with an email or a message on your business messaging platform — sometimes, video calls are the best solution.
 Pumble’s video call feature lets you share your screen with your teammates, thereby improving your workflow and productivity.